laurentj/slimerjs/README.md

 - a slimer object (and a phantom object that is a reference to slimer for compatibility): it will provide the [API of PhantomJS 1.7](https://github.com/ariya/phantomjs/wiki/API-Reference), but all of its properties and methods are not implemented
+- a require function to load CommonJS modules

 You can read the [compatibility table](API.md) to know the implementation progress.